 It’s in human nature to long for what we can’t have.
-When we feel someone is too good for us and is unattainable then our ego driven minds compel us to give it a shot, try it – own it; it’s like a challenge, a feat we want to accomplish.
+When we feel someone is too good for us and is unattainable then our ego-driven minds compel us to give it a shot, try it – own it; it’s like a challenge, a feat we want to accomplish.
 Like in the movies, one character falls for another who appears to be out of their league.
 Being in love has merely changed to being in awe of someone.
-Loving them or being loved is not the goal but making them fall for you; to prove that you can have what, at one time, seemed unattainable, to boost your ego, is the ulterior motive.
+Loving them or being loved is not the goal but making them fall for you and boost your ego, is the ulterior motive.

 So, why do people lose interest when someone showers a lot of attention and love on them?
 Well, experts seem to have cracked that mystery.

 Have you ever thought why the woman you like suddenly started giving you the cold shoulder?
 Read The Real Reason Why Women Lose Interest In Men

 It seems like when someone shows a lot of enthusiasm and interest in being with a person, it is a sign that the relationship has the potential to progress.
 Now, the more a relationship blossoms, the more serious and intimate it becomes, right?
 And with intimacy comes a lot of vulnerability.
 Many people tend to withdraw from a relationship in such a situation because they are petrified of being vulnerable and getting hurt in the process.

 Another potential reason for this kind of a predicament is the fact that a lot of people connect chasing someone’s affection and love with having something worthwhile to fight for.
 It’s like if they don’t work hard for it or pursue it relentlessly, then it’s not worth having.

 Is the man you are dating suddenly seems very disinterested towards you?
 Read 6 Things That Make Men Suddenly Lose Interest When Dating